serodriguez68/haskell-cheat-sheet/readme.md

 evens 0 = []
 evens n = [2,4..n*2]
 ```
+* Haskell lists do not provide random access, most list functions and operations [(including `length` and `!!`)](#pre-defined-list-functions) run in linear time in the length of the list.
+* Haskell does support an array data structure providing random access, but we won't have a need for it.

 # Recursion with lists
 + Recursive functions with lists as arguments often need to handle 2 cases: